jalex-stark/lean-at-MC2020/lean_at_mc2020_source/source/day1.rst

 Often these two tactics can be used interchangeably.
 Think of ``have`` as reasoning forward and ``apply`` as reasoning backward.
-When writing a big proof, you often want to use
+When writing a big proof, you often want to use a combination of the two that makes the proof readable.

 .. code:: lean
   :name: have_apply_examples